Foundations of Contemporary Culture (2022 - 2024)

 CORE-UA 502 Offered every year.
 4 points.

 The emphasis in the pre-modern period is first on the Qur’an and then on law, political theory, theology, and mysticism.
 For the more recent period, the stress is on the search for religious identity.
-Throughout, students are exposed to Islamic societies in the words of their own writings.
+Throughout, students are exposed to Islamic societies through the writings they produced.

 Cultures and Contexts: Africa